Fred Hutchinson Cancer Center Pain Clinic

 Pain may be caused by a number of things, including your cancer, treatment, or an unrelated medical problem.
 Most pain can be treated with medication or treatments such as physical therapy.
 Your physician and nurse will help you find the best possible way to control your pain.
-On occasion this may involve an expert from the Fred Hutchinson Cancer Center Pain Clinic, which specializes in managing complex pain related to cancer.
+On occasion this may involve an expert from the Fred Hutch Pain Clinic, which specializes in managing complex pain related to cancer.

 Cancer pain care needs to be carefully coordinated.
 It requires careful follow-up of issues and medications that can complicate a patient’s overall care.
 Cancer pain changes frequently, is complex, and can be addressed by many different care professionals.
 This contrasts with chronic pain, which remains relatively stable over time and can be managed by one or two physicians.

 The Pain Clinic manages complex, cancer related pain before, during, and after treatment.
 Staff includes registered nurses, clinical pharmacists, and attending physicians.
 If you are interested in being seen in the Pain Clinic, please discuss a referral with your oncology team.